MiiiiLan/LiMilan/README.md

 <br> Feel The Sky (temp)

 DESCRIPTION:
 <br> How does the sky feel?
 How do you feel when you look at the sky?
 This website is about the sky and your's emotions.
-This is somewhat of a photo album and will all based on my opinion, and my perspective of the world.
+This is somewhat of a photo album and will all be based on my opinion, and my perspective of the world.
 Each webpage will show a different emotion of the sky, with pictures, descriptions, and my interpretation.
 Though these are subject to change, the emotions I choose to portray are fear, anger, joy, neutral, calm, and sad.
-Besides the emotions I have chosen, I may also add in song recomendations that matches the feeling of the picture I use.
+Besides the emotions I have chosen, I may also add in song recommendations that match the feeling of the picture I use.

 OUTLINE:
 <br>  Homepage -  contains the description of the website, and the links to the different webpages of emotion